knnku/photolabs/README.md

 # Photolabs

-PhotoLabs project to build an SPA app with the use of react components, props and hooks.
+PhotoLabs is a project to build a simple single-paged fullstack app with the use of Node, Express, React and Postgres.

+The backend express server serves as a dabatase to make API calls to while the front end is composed of react components to render data, hooks to set state and manage/fetch data and props to pass data around the application.

 ## Setup

-Install dependencies with `npm install` in each respective `/frontend` and `/backend`.
+Install dependencies with `npm install` in each respective `/frontend` and `/backend` directories.

 ## [Frontend] Running Webpack Development Server